Siete-F/displaced_golden_angle_distribution/README.md

 Later on I will create some gif files from then, potentially erase them again, and explain the design choices etc.
 When the project is ongoing or finished, I will share some pictures of the end result to.

-NOTE: If the code speed is concerning you, please consider removing the 'transparent' flag in the 'png' call.
-Is makes it 5 times slower.

 Author: Siete Frouws